Rakeela/dragora-notes/Feather-Integument.md

 This is about the specific formation of feathers.
 It has some pretty stellar diagrams that I wanted to include a link to.
 The authors also mention producing a transgenic feather in the abstract.
 I haven't read a great deal of it (at the time of first updating the file with this content).

+...the interaction of genetics and ontogeny is stupidly complex.
+Studying this gives the semblance of impossibility.
+It's all secretory chaos with chemicals diffusing across the interstitial spaces of a multicellular organism.
+Do the patterns cancel out in different ways at different growth stages?
+(This line marked for later deletion.)

 ---
 Back to [[authors-nonfiction]]